 Lingual dental braces are a discreet type of fixed braces, attached to the back of the teeth rather than the front, making them nearly invisible.
 These lingual braces involve small metal brackets connected by a wire, allowing your orthodontist to gradually shift your teeth into the desired position.
 When you're considering lingual braces for overbite correction, this orthodontic option offers an effective and aesthetic solution.

 When you’re in Kingston and searching for “lingual braces orthodontist near me”, we’re here to help you!
 We will happily assess your needs and provide you with a detailed cost for a personalised treatment plan.
-Book a free consultation today!
+Book a Free Virtual Consultation today!

 Lingual braces are a modern orthodontic option with unique benefits.
 Here’s why they might be a great choice: